PhoenixIllusion/gltf-jolt-export/README.md

 2. Path Constraints.
 This will require Body1 is a path-owner.
 The path will exist, centered around Body1.
   * You may translate the path relative to Body1, and then tilt it at this new location, using the Path Position and Rotation.
   * On-start, Jolt will dynamically generate a Point2 on the path using "Path Fraction" and treat this as a usual (body1-space) Body2 constraint point (indicated on the GUI overlay
+  - This constraint references a Spline object, using [com.unity.splines](https://docs.unity3d.com/Packages/com.unity.splines@2.4/manual/index.html) to create the curve
   - TODO: modify to use PathPosition instead).
-  - TODO: update to support the properties on corner-curving, Catmull-Rom, Hermite

 4. Gears - Both bodies must have a hinge constraint.
 TODO: not implemented, likely will just copy hinge axis from those constraints into this new constraint
 5. Gear and Pinion - Body 1 must have a Hinge (gear-like), and Body 2 must be a slider